About Us

 Americana was primarily developed in Python, because of its flexibility, and uses Wagtail as its Content Management System.

-The JCB's bibliographic records are created in MARC, and managed through Ex-Libris Alma.
+The JCB's bibliographic records are created in MARC and managed through Ex-Libris Alma.

 Americana's digital images comply with IIIF (International Image Interoperability Framework) and our object viewer is built around Mirador, an open-source image viewing platform.
 Fabrique customized Mirador’s UI to conform to both the visual style and design principles of Americana.